 - Use students’ own words as you ask follow-up questions, and try to ask questions rather than praise students’ responses or give your own opinions.

 - Conduct readings of texts in different ways, including reading aloud, having students read silently, or having them read with a partner.
-Re-reading and annotation activities can also be tailored.
+Rereading and annotation activities can also be tailored.

 Everyone needs to read complex texts at least twice.
 We need time to have first reactions, share questions, and then go deeper by responding to one another.
 Because each of our lives is unique, our questions, ideas, and understandings of texts can be very different.
-That’s not only okay and normal—it’s also a wonderful way to go deeper and learn more together through Shared Inquiry.
+That’s not only expected and normal—it’s also a wonderful way to go deeper and learn more together through Shared Inquiry.

-Wonderful, rich texts and objects of inquiry
+Rich, thought-provoking texts and objects of inquiry

 When the object at the center of a learning experience is sufficiently complex that no one person can fully comprehend or take it all in, then our overall approach is more inclusive—because we know we need to work together.
 We know we need to take the time to inquire, to ask and answer each other’s questions, to reflect and revisit, and to weigh evidence and draw conclusions based on the multiple perspectives we’ve considered.
 Then we know it’s worth it because there’s heart, soul, and wonder at the center of our exploration.